d0iasm/mdtohtml/README.md

 ```

 ## Test
-Supports tesh written in bash script.
+Supports test written in Go.
 You can test this tool just by `$ make test`.